 For “controllable” delays like mechanical or technical issues, many airlines offer free hotel stays.

-But weather-related delays are considered “extraordinary circumstances” and airlines don’t have to offer hotel stays.
+But weather-related delays are considered “extraordinary circumstances,” and airlines don’t have to offer hotel stays.
 You may be able to get discounts or vouchers as a courtesy, but it really depends on the airline.

-Are international flights covered under different compensation rules?
+Are international flights covered for compensation?

-Yes, international fights are generally covered under different compensation rules than domestic flights.
+International fights are generally covered under different compensation rules than domestic flights.

 For example, the EU261 regulation protects travelers flying within the European Union or with EU airlines.
 In Canada, the Air Passenger Protection program sets out what airlines owe when a flight is delayed or canceled.